oschweitzer/learning-resources/angular_lesson.md

 ### Reducers

-Reducer is responsible of handling actions and transitions from one state to another.
+Reducer is responsible for handling actions and transitions from one state to another.
 A reducer is a pure function, it will produce the result given the same input.
 Since the state is immutable, a reducer should never modify directly its inputs but instead return a new state.

 ```typescript
 import {Action, createReducer, on} from '@ngrx/store';